 Engaging with our owners is central to our commitment to good governance and critical to maintaining our strong corporate governance practices.
-Building on our 2018 engagement efforts, our 2019 shareholder outreach was led by the Board and senior management, often including our CNG Committee chair, Ms. Edith Holiday, leading the discussion and providing a direct line of communication between the Board and our shareholders.
-Following our 2019 Say-on-Pay vote which received nearly 94% support, we reached out to shareholders representing 72% of our outstanding shares and met with all shareholders who requested meetings, who represented 26% of our shares outstanding.
-Ms. Holiday personally led discussions in meetings with shareholders representing 13% of our shares outstanding, which were all meetings in which her participation was requested.
-Shareholder feedback received from these meetings was shared with the entire Board and helped inform the CNG Committee's thinking as it evaluated our compensation programs to continue to motivate and reward our executive officers for strong performance in executing our strategic transformation, while also taking into account shareholders' views on the structure of our compensation programs.
+Building on our 2019 engagement efforts, our 2020 shareholder outreach was led by the Board and senior management, often including our CNG Committee chair, Ms. Edith Holiday, leading the discussion and providing a direct line of communication between the Board and our shareholders.
+Following our 2020 Say-on-Pay vote, which received nearly 98% support, we reached out to shareholders representing 70% of our outstanding shares and met with all shareholders who accepted meetings, who represented 37% of our shares outstanding.
+Ms. Holiday personally led discussions in meetings with shareholders representing 26% of our shares outstanding, which were all meetings in which her participation was requested.
+Shareholder feedback received from these meetings was shared with the entire Board and help to inform our responsiveness actions.